igorskyflyer/vscode-find-again/SUPPORT.md

 ## 🐛 Bug Reports

 All of my projects are heavily tested but bugs can sneak through.
 If you do find one, please follow the steps:
-- Open a [`new issue`](https://github.com/igorskyflyer/vscode-find-again/issues) using the appropriate issue template and with the label of `bug`,
+- open a [`new issue`](https://github.com/igorskyflyer/vscode-find-again/issues) using the appropriate issue template and with the label of `bug`,
-- Include details such as:
+- include details such as:
    - steps to reproduce
    - Find Again! version
    - device and OS details,
-- Screenshots, error message are super helpful and appreciated!
+- screenshots, error message are super helpful and appreciated!

 ---